lukso-network/tools-lukso-cli/CONTRIBUTING.md

 - Should only be used for testing
 - Will overwrite the LUKSO CLI that is currently installed

-> For PR builds please use the separate PR's GH deployment
+> For PR builds please use the separate PR's GH

+### Merging PRs

+When the fix/feature is done and approved, please make sure to merge your PR in a way so that your latest commit's message contains either
+`fix:` or `feat:` prefix.
+This ensures that CI/CD will add your changes to a new GitHub release.

 #### Using the LUKSO CLI URL